rimadevwork/myinstagram-fullstack/README.md

 Host frontend on platforms like Vercel or Netlify.
 Deploy backend API on Heroku, AWS, or DigitalOcean.
 Use a cloud storage service (like AWS S3) to host user-uploaded files (images and videos).
+Implement fault tolerance.
+Consider using Spring Cloud Circuit Breaker (with Resilience4J) to prevent cascading failures between services.

 # Microservices
 User Service
 Post Service
+Media Service
 Comment Service
 Notification Service
 Graph Service

+# Seperation of Concern in Post and Media Service
+Given that media is a central part of Instagram-like apps, I will practise separation of concerns to keep services more modular and easier to scale in the future.

+The Post Service would still be responsible for the business logic of creating posts, storing metadata (e.g., caption, tags), and associating media files with posts.
+The Media Service would be responsible for handling the actual media content (e.g., images, videos).

+Here’s how the interaction would work:

+Post Service:
+When a user creates a post, they upload media (e.g., an image or video).
+The Post Service sends the media file to the Media Service to be uploaded and stored (possibly to a cloud storage like AWS S3 or Google Cloud Storage).
+The Media Service responds with a URL or identifier for the uploaded media file.
+The Post Service then creates a new post entry in the database (MongoDB), storing the metadata (e.g., caption, timestamp) along with the media file URL or media ID returned by the Media Service.

+Media Service:
+Handles media upload and retrieval (using cloud storage, CDN, etc.).
+Might include media processing logic (e.g., resizing images or compressing videos).

+Example Flow:
+User uploads a post with a media file.
+Post Service calls the Media Service to upload the media.
+Media Service uploads the file to cloud storage and returns a URL or media ID.
+Post Service creates a post entry in MongoDB with the media URL and metadata (e.g., user, caption).
+When users view the post, the Post Service fetches the post data (including the media URL) and displays it.

 # Role of the API Gateway
 I will be using Spring Cloud Gateway for cross-service tasks like: